โž—Calculus II

 Geometric Series

-Compare: General power series vs. geometric series—both are infinite sums of terms with increasing powers, but geometric series have constant ratios between terms while general power series have variable coefficients.
-If an FRQ asks you to find a closed form, check first if it's geometric.
+Compare: General power series vs. geometric series: both are infinite sums with increasing powers, but geometric series have a constant ratio between consecutive terms while general power series have variable coefficients.
+If a problem asks you to find a closed form, check first whether it's geometric.

 Convergence Analysis